Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 In real scenarios, extrinsic calibration parameters between radar and camera sensors may change from vehicle vibration.
 Besides, different sampling frequencies of the radar and camera may produce a particular temporal difference between the data from each sensor.
 The temporal difference would cause data inconsistency, especially when the ego-car or targets move at high speed.
 Therefore, real-time online calibration and correction are essential research directions in the future.

 \paragraph{Difficulties in Labeling}

 The process of labeling data is labor-intensive and time-consuming, especially when dealing with multi-modal data.
 This is particularly true for radar-camera fusion, where the physical shapes of objects cannot be discerned directly from the radar data representation.
-In RadarScene \cite{schumann2021radarscenes}, all the radar points are labeled by human experts.
-However, only moving objects are annotated, while the static points are ignored.
 Auto-labeling radar data is a potential research direction to address the challenge of laborious data labeling.
 Actually, labels for radar data can be calculated based on the corresponding ground truth from camera images and the extrinsic matrix between the radar sensor and the camera sensor.
 But the problem is that applying this labeling approach for radar data is not perfect, as radar targets may not always be located in the ground truth from images.
 Sengupta~\etal~\cite{sengupta2022automatic} proposed a camera-aided method for automatically labeling radar point clouds, leveraging a pre-trained YOLOv3 \cite{redmon2018yolov3} network and the Hungarian algorithm for enhanced accuracy and efficiency.
 However, despite the potential advantages of auto-labeling radar data, filtering out noisy data around the object of interest is still challenging.